AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 Pound-Rebka experiment

-terrestrial conditions and does not apply in practical life, the
+insignificant in terrestrial conditions and does not manifest in

-detector g) were located in the water tower
+loudspeaker diaphragm) and receiver (absorber 57Fe with spectrometric radiation detector g) were located in the water tower at

 measurements were made while exchanging the positions of the